AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

 ### 📌 Item 41: Understand the reasons for `std::ptr_fun`, `std::mem_fun`, and `std::mem_fun_ref`

+- More and more functor classes are being deprecated since C++17.
+  Just use lambdas instead.

 ### 📌 Item 42: Make sure `std::less<T>` means `operator<`

+- NO ZUO NO DIE.
+Don't play with fire.
+- **Never** overload/define anything with name opposite to its functionality.